 Awards.
-The Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to the Tennessee State School Bond Authority for its comprehensive annual financial report for the fiscal year ended June 30, 2019.
-This was the seventeenth consecutive year that the Authority has achieved this prestigious award.
-In order to be awarded a Certificate of Achievement, a government must publish an easily readable and efficiently organized comprehensive annual financial report.
+The Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to the Tennessee State School Bond Authority for its annual comprehensive financial report for the fiscal year ended June 30, 2020.
+This was the nineteenth consecutive year that the Authority has achieved this prestigious award.
+In order to be awarded a Certificate of Achievement, a government must publish an easily readable and efficiently organized annual comprehensive financial report.
 This report must satisfy both generally accepted accounting principles and applicable legal requirements.

 A Certificate of Achievement is valid for a period of one year only.
-We believe that our current comprehensive annual financial report continues to meet the Certificate of Achievement Program's requirements, and we are submitting it to the GFOA to determine its eligibility for another certificate.
+We believe that our current annual comprehensive financial report continues to meet the Certificate of Achievement Program's requirements, and we are submitting it to the GFOA to determine its eligibility for another certificate.

 Acknowledgements.
-The preparation of the comprehensive annual financial report was made possible by the dedication of the staff of the Division of State Government Finance in the Office of the Comptroller of the Treasury.
+The preparation of the annual comprehensive financial report was made possible by the dedication of the staff of the Division of State Government Finance in the Office of the Comptroller of the Treasury.